foltaProject/folta/neural-transducer_modifications/README.md

-# folta REU project files
+#  Data Augmentation for Morphological Inflection in Extremely Low-Resource Languages

+This project was done during the 2020 Summer REU NSF program.

 # File Structure